taarif-fateh/taarif-fateh/README.md

 - 🌱 I’m currently learning data visualisation
 - ⚡ Fun fact: I’m a psychology student with a deep curiosity about the human mind and behavior, aspiring to become a clinical psychologist and researcher.
 My ultimate goal is to bridge psychology, neuroscience, and medicine, contributing to innovative solutions that enhance mental health care.

-  My academic journey at the National University of Bangladesh has provided a solid foundation in psychology, while my professional and volunteer experiences have enriched my interpersonal and problem-solving skills.
-As an International Sales Executive, I developed exceptional communication abilities, and my leadership roles in BNCC and Phulkuri Ashar have honed my mentoring and community engagement skills.

-Beyond academics and work, I am a creative individual with a passion for stage acting and mime performance through Nattya Tori.
-My interests also include traveling, reading literature, cycling, and immersing myself in diverse cultural experiences—all of which inspire my approach to understanding human behavior.

-I am committed to advancing mental health care by integrating psychological and medical sciences, aiming to provide holistic and impactful solutions.
-I’m eager to connect with professionals and researchers who share the vision of making meaningful contributions to the field of psychology.

-Let’s collaborate to shape a better future in mental health care!

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/tarif.fateh.1) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/taarif_fateh) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/taarif-fateh)